routineactivity/routineactivity.github.io/aboutme.md

 I’m a Data Scientist specialising in geographical information, with core interests in crime analysis, problem-solving approaches (including problem-oriented policing), and the use of evidence-based strategies, particularly those that apply to place-based interventions.

-With nearly 20 years of experience across roles in community safety, intelligence, strategic analysis, and data science, I’ve built a career around using data to drive innovation in frontline policing.
+With 20 years of experience across roles in community safety, intelligence, strategic analysis, and data science, I’ve built a career around using data to drive innovation in frontline policing.
 I'm an expert problem-solving practitioner, having developed analytical products to support operational policing and strategic decision-making.
 My work has been recognised with multiple awards, including the Tilley Award for Excellence in Problem-Oriented Policing (2012) and the Herman Goldstein Award (2013, 2015).

 My projects span a range of public safety challenges, including: